cclearpartners/myi-docs/src/references/configuration-layout.md

 ---
-title: Dashboard Configuration
+title: Layout Configuration
-description: Details of all available standard dashboard fields and custom parameters
+description: Details of all available standard layout fields and custom parameters
 date: 2021-01-03T00:00:00.000Z
 order: 3
 ---

 ## Status

+Initially set to In Development.
+Set it to Active when your layout is ready to be used.

 ## Default Time Filter